 What is Calcific Tendonitis?

 Calcific tendonitis occurs when calcium deposits build up in the rotator cuff tendons of the shoulder.
 This buildup can cause inflammation, swelling, and pain in the affected area.
 The most common symptom of calcific tendonitis is a sharp pain in the shoulder which usually becomes worse at night or when reaching overhead.
-It is important to note that calcific tendonitis does not always produce symptoms; however, if left untreated it can lead to decreased range of motion and mobility in the shoulder area as well as impaired performance during activities such as sports or exercise.
+It is important to note that calcific tendonitis does not always produce symptoms.

 How Physiotherapy Can Help Calcific Tendonitis

 Physiotherapy is an effective treatment for calcific tendonitis because it helps to reduce pain and restore mobility to the affected area.
-Generally speaking, physiotherapy involves exercises designed to strengthen the muscles around the shoulder joint while also promoting flexibility.
+Generally speaking, physio involves exercises designed to strengthen the muscles around the shoulder joint while also promoting flexibility.
 Some of these exercises may include stretching, range-of-motion exercises, and weight training using light weights or resistance bands.
 Additionally, physiotherapists may incorporate ice packs or ultrasound treatments into their treatment plans depending on each patient’s individual needs.
 These treatments help to reduce swelling and inflammation while also providing relief from the pain associated with calcific tendonitis.

 Calcific tendonitis is a painful condition that affects many people every year but thankfully there are treatments available that can help manage its symptoms so that sufferers can get back to living their lives without worrying about flare-ups or debilitating bouts of pain due to this condition.
-Physiotherapy and occupational therapy are two such treatments that have been proven effective in managing both acute and chronic cases of calcific tendonitis over time by reducing inflammation, strengthening muscles around the affected joint area, improving range of motion and flexibility, and helping patients learn how best to manage their daily activities without exacerbating their symptoms further down the line.
-With proper care from a qualified healthcare professional such as a physiotherapist or an occupational therapist those suffering from this condition can once again enjoy full mobility without having to worry about flare-ups or prolonged bouts of intense discomfort caused by excessive movement or activity.
+Physiotherapy has been proven effective in managing both acute and chronic cases of calcific tendonitis over time by reducing inflammation, strengthening muscles around the affected joint area, improving range of motion and flexibility, and helping patients learn how best to manage their daily activities without exacerbating their symptoms further down the line.
+In conjuction with physiotherapy, massage can help relieve Calcific Tenonitis pain.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!